Bretley/durakBot/doc/durak_env.md

             Card matches ranks in table.
             Card is in hand.

+    `legal_defense(self, move)`
+    :   Determines whether a defense is a legal action or not.

+        Args:
+            move: The defense to check.

+        Returns:
+            True if defense is legal.
+            Defense is legal if it is higher rank same suit,or any dank, or higher dank in the case that a dank was played.

     `legal_shed(self, move)`
     :   Determines whether a shed is a legal action or not.